 Jumbled Sentences for Class 7 Exercises with Answers

-Following are the exercises on Jumbles sentences for Class 7 students to practice their English skills.
+The following are the exercises on Jumbles sentences for Class 7 students to practice their English skills.
+Look at these questions and enhance your understanding and critical thinking of the same.

 Exercise 1: Rearrange the Words